quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 ## Types
 All types are wrapped in a *FullType* object, used to completely define a type.
 All types, built-in and user-defined, are saved in a *TypeMap* in the *BuildContext*.
-The *TypeMap* gets the built-in types from the *BaseType* class.
-This map is used to check whether a type that's used is actually defined.
+The *TypeMap* gets the primitive built-in types from the *BaseType* class.
+This map is used to check whether a type that is used is actually defined.

 ### Built-in types
-All implementations of data types are located in *src/main/java/org/quattor/pan/dml/data*.
+All implementations of data types are located in *src/main/java/org/quattor/pan/dml/data/*.
 These are primitive types, which are types that don't have default values or validation blocks, and are thus wrapped in a *ConcretePrimitiveType*.